 A piece of blackened or oxidized silver is true sterling silver, but it’s surface has been intentionally darkened through by introducing it to a chemical process.
 This patina, a surface color that occurs when the silver is introduced to sulfides, is a sped up version of the natural tarnishing process.
 A layer of silver sulfide forms on the exterior of the metal giving it a blackened look.

 A quick aside: The term oxidizing is a misnomer since the process is caused by the introduction of sulfides and not oxygen.
 But nevertheless, the industry terminology has stuck although it’s not technically correct.

-We jewelers use a chemical compound such as Liver of Sulphur, a potassium sulfide, to create the blackened surface on silver jewelry.
+We jewelers use a chemical compound such as liver of sulphur, a potassium sulfide, to create the blackened surface on silver jewelry.
 The range of colors that can be achieved from this process is extensive.
-At full strength the color will appear a matte gunmetal black.
-But with controlled application, a whole rainbow of colors can be achieved including blues, purples, yellows and reds.
+At full strength, the color will appear a matte gunmetal black.
+But with a controlled application, a whole rainbow of colors can be achieved including blues, purples, yellows, and reds.

 Like other patinas, oxidized silver is just a surface treatment and does not change the internal color or properties of the metal.

 As I mentioned before, oxidized silver is only a surface treatment.
 Just the top layer of metal particles have been given that blackened color.
 Over time and depending on the amount of wear you give your pieces, the oxidized finish will polish off and the true color of the silver will shine through.

 The look of your blackened silver piece will gradually change over time, so it’s best to brace yourself for the evolution of the piece when you purchase it.